thegameblog/minesweeper/README.md

 1. Check the open issues or open a new issue to start a discussion around your feature idea or the bug you found
-2. Fork the repository, make your changes, and add yourself to [Authors.md][]
+2. Fork the repository and make your changes
 3. Send a pull request